 Also, check which days and hours you will be able to reach the support representatives and what channels you will be able to reach them through (phone, email, live chat, etc.).
 You’ll want a company that offers support when and where it works best for you.

 The firm must also educate you about the risks involved in debt settlement.
 For instance, if the company asks you to stop paying your creditors, it should tell you about the negative consequences.
 These might include lowering your credit score or having your credit card company charge you additional fees.

 Where can you find a legitimate debt settlement company?

-You can find reputable debt settlement companies in a number of ways.
+You can find reputable companies in a number of ways.

-- Get recommendations from family or friends who have used debt settlement companies in the past.
+- Get recommendations from family or friends who have successfully settled debts in the past.
 A good word-of-mouth referral is priceless.

 - Check with the Better Business Bureau.
-This organization will tell you about any consumer complaints or court cases against the debt settlement company.
+This organization will tell you about any consumer complaints or court cases against the company.

 - Read reviews from respected sources like SuperMoney.

-Remember, there is no obligation to hire the services of our debt relief specialist.
-Invest 15 minutes of your time and find out what options are available.
-Get a free debt settlement consultation today.
+Remember, there is no obligation to hire the services of a debt relief specialist.
+A DIY debt settlement can still be an option.
+By now, though, you have seen the advantages and risks of hiring a professional vs. trying to do it yourself.
+Invest 15 minutes of your time and find out what the best options available are.